 There are three different personal property types appraised by the district's personal property section: Business Personal Property accounts; Leased Assets; and Multi-Location Assets.
-There are approximately 447 business personal property accounts in Hemphill County.
+There are approximately 407 business personal property accounts in Hemphill County.

-- Personnel The personal property staff consists of two appraisers and one support staff. - Data A common set of data characteristics for each personal property account in Hemphill County is collected in the field and data entered to the district's computer.
-The property characteristic data drives the computerassisted personal property appraisal (CAPPA) system.
+- Personnel The personal property staff consists of three appraisers. - Data A common set of data characteristics for each personal property account in Hemphill County is collected in the field and data entered to the district's computer.

+The property characteristic data drives the computer-assisted personal property appraisal (CAPPA) system.
 The personal property appraisers collect the field data.